 Is the course suitable for me if I have mental health issues?

-The course is aimed at people who would like to find ways of coping with stress and anxiety, and/or increasing general well-being.
+Our courses are aimed at people who would like to find ways of coping with stress and anxiety, and/or increasing general well-being.
 It presumes a basic level of mental health as a starting point.
-If you have serious mental health problems, such as current severe depression, it is probably not the right course for you at this time.
+If you have serious mental health problems, such as current severe depression, it may not the right training for you at this time.
 Please contact us to discuss your particular situation.

-Is the course ok for me if I have physical problems and am not very flexible?
+Is the training ok for me if I have physical problems and am not very flexible?

 Absolutely.
-The course includes 'mindful movement' exercises based on yoga.
+Our courses include some 'mindful movement' exercises based on yoga.
 However the movements are gentle and always adaptable to your particular abilities, health issues and injuries.
 We will not be standing on our heads or twisting into difficult poses.

-Does the course have a religious agenda or affiliation?
+Does the training have a religious agenda or affiliation?

 No. The meditation techniques we teach have their roots in Eastern traditions like Buddhism and yoga, but they have been adapted specifically for use in a secular context.
 Mindfulness training is open to people of all religious (or non-religious) inclinations.